 As a business associate, lawyers must implement privacy and security programs to protect against improper use or disclosure of client health information.
 They are also obliged to ensure that their subcontractors follow HIPAA rules.

 Practice Areas Affected by HIPAA Regulations

 Lawyers who provide services in the following areas are business associates subject to HIPAA:

 - Insurance Defense

-For more information on how HIPAA may apply to your law firm, see Kelly T. Hagan, “Business Associate, Esq.: HIPAA’s New Normal,” in the September 2013 issue of In Brief, available on the PLF Web site > In Brief.
+For more information on how HIPAA may apply to your law firm, see Kelly T. Hagan, “Business Associate, Esq.: HIPAA’s New Normal,” In Brief (September 2013) and

 - Identify Privacy and Security Officials.
 This is not only required by rule, it places responsibility with identified persons.
 So long as everyone is responsible, no one is.